Skip to content

 | Gardening

-Let’s get it started Presently, we’re actively perfecting the art of planting, processing & popping corn.
+Let’s get it started: grow great popcorn Presently, we’re perfecting the art of planting, growing, harvesting & popping popcorn.
 I ordered Japanese popcorn seed from Southern Exposure Seed Exchange for the student garden last Spring (2023).
-We have other organic popcorn, including Cherokee corn from Morven Kitchen Garden (thank you, Fiona!).
-We have planted some of that as […]
+We have grown other organic popcorn, including Cherokee corn from Morven Kitchen Garden (thank you, Fiona!).
+We have planted […]

 Read More »